Glossary of Personality Traits

 Dependable

-Reliable and consistent in actions, commitments, or follow-through.
-Dependability builds trust in both personal and professional relationships.
+Consistent and reliable in commitments, behavior, and follow-through.
+Dependability is a structural feature of trust in both personal and professional relationships.

 Detached